Spanish

 Students studying for an A Level qualification will be tested on all subject content in terminal examinations at the end of Year 13.

 Language-learning in Key Stage 5 moves from the purely personal (my school, my family etc.) into the study of more abstract topics, which demand an extensive range of topic-specific vocabulary and a broader range of ideas.
-There is a clear focus on aspects of life in Hispanic society.
+There is a clear focus on aspects of life in Spanish-speaking society.
 Knowledge of grammar is consolidated and extended to allow for effective delivery of ideas in writing and orally.
-There are two written papers at the end of the course, one of which tests listening and reading skills and ability to translate out of Spanish and the other focuses on essay writing and translation into Spanish.
-Speaking is tested through an interview in Spanish.
-This A Level course is currently taught collaboratively with Lordswood Girls’ School.
+There are two written papers at the end of the course, one of which tests listening and reading skills and ability to translate from Spanish into English and from English into Spanish and the other paper focuses on essay writing (film and literature-based).
+Speaking is tested through an interview in Spanish, based largely upon an Independent Research Project chosen by the candidate.

 Entry requirements: